ViktorSpasovski/Dota2Quiz/README.md

 # **Dota2 Quiz**
-A Dota 2 Quiz game made for college purposes.
+Dota 2 Quiz game made for college purposes.
 Created and developed by Viktor Spasovski.

 ___